-This type of interview contains several pre-prepared questions which are uploaded in an online platform.
-These interview questions can be either pre-recorded by a company representative and then played to you or presented as text appearing on the screen.
+- Interview questions received online, on-demand: this type of interview contains several pre-prepared questions which are uploaded in an online platform.
+Some companies even prefer to use an AI assistant tool to optimize the process.
+These interview questions can be either pre-recorded by a company representative and then played to you, or presented as text appearing on the screen.

 Access these questions via link and record your answers, as you’ll be presented with them, one at a time.
 Typically, you’ll have a time limit for each answer.
 In most cases, you will also be allowed a few recording attempts per question.
 The answers are then stored on the platform and reviewed by the interview team.

-If you are going to participate in a virtual interview for the first time, here’s what you need to know:
+If you are going to participate in a virtual interview for the first time, we’ve prepared a list of interview tips, for what you need to know.

-- Test the technology in advance.
+- Before preparing for interview questions and answers, test the technology in advance.
 Make sure the PC or phone you intend to use will have all necessary add-ons to run this specific system smoothly.
 Companies use various systems to store interview questions and answers.
 SO!
 Access the link before the actual meeting (or recording) and make sure your equipment meets the technical requirements.
 The last thing you want to do is to install new apps and add-ons five minutes before your discussion and be late for the meeting.